 Mental toughness and resilience can be developed in many ways.
 One of my favorites is through the use of visualization.

 Many of us already do visualization exercises to some degree or another.
 Call it daydreaming, call it a mental rehearsal, call it whatever you want.
 Visualization doesn’t just help us come up with bug out plans, it also helps us mentally prepare for traumatic events like SHTF.

-Studies have shown that visualization is nearly as effective as real-world practice for preparing us for survival situations.
-Studies have shown that you’re much more likely to be able to complete tasks that you have worked through in your mind beforehand.
+Studies have shown that visualization is nearly as effective as real-world practice for preparing us for difficult situations.
+Studies have also shown that you’re much more likely to be able to complete tasks that you have worked through in your mind beforehand.

 Be as in-depth and thorough when you’re practicing visualization.
 The more realistic you can be the better these exercises are to help develop a survival mindset.

 Giving in to your emotions is the fastest way to cripple yourself.
 Becoming emotional not only causes you to think less clearly, but it also hinders those around you.
-The biggest emotions you will need to control in a SHTF is fear.
+Fear is the one emotion that will throw off your survival mindset the most.